ritza-co/handbook/docs/how-we-work/invoicing-guidelines.md

 You will not be charged transfer fees and will receive the full agreed amount.
 If you are in South Africa and have not received money from abroad recently, you will need to fill out a short online form which will be emailed to you after the payment is made.

-## Checklist
+## Checklist / common errors in invoices

-- Full international bank details, including the exact name your account is in and the exact full name of your bank.
+- Full international bank details, including the exact name your account is in, and the exact full name of your bank.
 - Note that common local abbreviations like "FNB" for "First National Bank" do not work for international payments
-- Note that unlike for local payments, international payments are verified by **account name**, so use exactly the name of your account as it appears on your bank statements, and not an unofficial trading as name.
+- Note that unlike for local payments, international payments are verified by **account name**, so use exactly the name of your account as it appears on your bank statements, and not an unofficial "trading as" name.